d7prog/Internet-Radio/README.md

 4. Compile and download to ESP32 as usually.

 ## Notes
 Internet radio has 10 preset stations which can be selected using IR remote controller.
-You can use any old IR remote controller however you need to use correct IR codes.
-For this reason use the following sketch to record codes from the IR controller.
+You can use any old IR remote controller however you need to use correct IR codes.<br>
+For this reason use </util/ir_decoder.ino> to record codes from the IR controller.
 Than modify the switch → case statements accordingly in the void loop{} function in the internet_radio_eth_1.0.ino file.
 Codes needs to be in hex format.

 You can use the following commands